 1. Junk drawers

-Ah, the Junk Drawer—we all have one.
-Those catch-all spaces that hold everything from pens to vitamins we no longer take, unused kitchen gadgets, and other miscellanies.
+Ah, the junk drawer—we all have one.
+Those catch-all spaces that hold everything from pens to vitamins we no longer take, unused kitchen gadgets, and who knows what.
 Junk drawers are by design, filled with items we forget to declutter.
-But instead of neglecting these spaces, we need to go ahead and tackle them before doing anything else, explains professional organizer Shantae Duckworth (opens in new tab).
+But instead of neglecting these spaces, we need to go ahead and tackle them before doing anything else, explains professional organizer Shantae Duckworth.
 “This process usually takes about half an hour and, most importantly, it’ll give you that boost to conquer the other areas in the home.”

 Much like when organizing kitchen drawers, Duckworth suggests starting by removing everything from the drawer, getting rid of what you no longer use, cleaning it, and then measuring for organizing containers.
 Make sure you have your favorite eco-friendly cleaning products to hand before you start!
 Remember that anything you find aesthetically pleasing, move it up top and keep it on display with a cute tray or colorful storage bin.